BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/README.md

 [Project 1 Network Diagram](https://github.com/BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/blob/main/Images/Project%201%20Network%20Diagram.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Project 1 Network Diagram file may be used to install only certain pieces of it, such as Filebeat.

   - [Filebeat Playbook YAML File](https://github.com/BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/blob/main/Ansible/Filebeat%20Playbook.yml.txt)
   - [Filebeat Configuration YAML File](https://github.com/BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/blob/main/Ansible/Filebeat%20Configuration.yml.txt)